apostrophecms/apostrophe-documentation/docs/modules/apostrophe-areas/index.md

 comes into play if `req.deferWidgetLoading` was set to true for the request.
 Invoked after the last `pageBeforeSend` handler, and also at the end of the `apostrophe-global` middleware.
+### widgetControlGroups(*req*, *widget*, *options*) *[api]*
+This method is called when rendering widgets in an area, to add top-level controls to them, such as the movement arrows and the edit pencil.
+It can be extended to add more controls in a context-sensitive way, or configured via the addWidgetControlGroups option (see the source, TODO: document the format in detail)
 ### pageBeforeSend(*req*) *[browser]*

 ### getCreateSingletonOptions(*req*) *[browser]*